Technology

 Misconceptions / Traps

 • Not a full vector database replacement for all use cases.
-Optimized for scale and cost, not for ultra-low-latency real-time search scenarios where in-memory indexes are needed.
+Optimized for scale and cost, not ultra-low-latency real-time search where in-memory indexes win.

-• The 2-billion-per-index limit means very large deployments may still need multiple indexes within the same bucket, but bucket-level federation is eliminated.
+• The 2-billion-per-index limit means very large deployments still shard across multiple indexes inside a bucket — but bucket-level federation is eliminated.

 Key Connections